Mackenzie61/sanfrancisco/san_francisco_crash_analysis/README.md

 The aim of this project is to identify high-risk areas in San Francisco by analyzing traffic crash data and discovering patterns in both location and time.

 This project answers:
-Where do traffic crashes cluster geographically in San Francisco?
+-Where do traffic crashes cluster geographically in San Francisco?
-What are the top 5 most dangerous clusters to drive in?
+-What are the top 5 most dangerous clusters to drive in?
-When do crashes most frequently occur in high-risk areas?
+-When do crashes most frequently occur in high-risk areas?

 This contributes to improving public safety awareness and can help guide safer navigation and planning decisions.